abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/nqueens.rst

         <br>

     ..
-[Hoffman] Hoffman, Loessi and Moore. *Constructions for the Solution of the m Queens Problem*, Mathematics Magazine, p.
+[Hoffman1969] Hoffman, Loessi and Moore. *Constructions for the Solution of the m Queens Problem*, Mathematics Magazine, p.
 66-72, 1969.

     So we have to be careful when we talk about the n-queens problem.
 There are at least three different problems that people refer to